 Day 2 • Summit Day • Mount Baker • 10,781 feet

 Summit day starts early.
-From high camp, we climb moderate snowfields to the saddle between Sherman Crater (9600′) or Colfax Peak (9000′) depending on the route.
+From high camp, we climb moderate snowfields to the saddle between Sherman Crater at 9600 feet or Colfax Peak at 9000 feet depending on the route.
 Both routes ascend the final Roman Wall steeply to Baker’s expansive summit.
 After returning to high camp we pack our gear and return to the trailhead.

 Plan to depart the day after the climb ends.